Salsbar/cronus/Cronus Max/Apples to Apples/README.md

 ## Notes
 - The script may get out of sync due to the rewards that pop up between matches.
 Four A presses have been inserted to account for this, but if there are more than 3 or 4 at one time, it may cause a de-sync.
 - If a de-sync occurs the accounts may end up in the Xbox 360 guide.
 Lag or console freeze can also cause this.
 - You may also work on achievements for playing golden apple cards while the script is running if you wish.
+This however, requires manual inputs during the rounds.

 For any issues or suggestions, please reach out in the Discord server.